bbengfort/bbengfort.github.io/_drafts/graph-blocking-for-entity-resolution.md

 ### Resources

 The repository for this post is at: [bbengfort/logbook-blocking](https://github.com/bbengfort/logbook-blocking).
+The dataset can be downloaded from: [ddl-activity-anonymized.csv.zip](http://bit.ly/1TK6UXv)

 #### Helpful Links

 - [Entity Resolution for Big Data](http://www.datacommunitydc.org/blog/2013/08/entity-resolution-for-big-data)
 - [A Primer on Entity Resolution](http://www.slideshare.net/BenjaminBengfort/a-primer-on-entity-resolution)

+#### Footnotes

+<a name="gbfer-footnote-1">1.</a> [On Graph Computing](http://markorodriguez.com/2013/01/09/on-graph-computing/) gives a more complete look at graphs and how to compute with them.

+<a name="gbfer-footnote-2">2.</a> [What do you mean by hashable in Python?](http://stackoverflow.com/questions/14535730/what-do-you-mean-by-hashable-in-python) asked on StackOverflow answers the question succinctly: any immutable or user defined object is hashable by default.